iotblackbelt/EdgeHierarchySolution/README.md

 <p>A good understanding of how Azure IoT Edge and IoT Hub work and some experience with deploying and developing custom Edge Modules.</p>

 ## How to build the module
-<p>Clone this repo and and open the folder in Visual Studio Code (with Azure IoT Edge extension installed).</p>
+<p>Clone this repo and and open the folder in Visual Studio Code (with Azure IoT Tools extension installed).</p>
 <ol>
 <li>Once opened in VS Code rename the file "module.template.json" to "module.json" and replace &#x3C;your container registry&#x3E; with the name of your container registry.</li>
 <li>Right-click the "module.json" file and select "Build and Push IoT Edge Image".</li>